-- The initial range will be established as follows: - For DW BIL-LSLR, it is exactly 49% or \$14,038,000 for this fiscal year. - or DW BIL-EC, not less than 25% or \$1,910,000 up to 100%, net of set asides taken, or \$7,340,000. - The funds will be distributed among the projects that satisfies the hardship criteria.
-Funds will be distributed starting with the project with the highest priority and until funds or the corresponding percent is totally assigned.

-- The priority points under this criterion will be those awarded based on the Median Household Income (MHIL) (i.e.: 30, 15, 5, 0 points awarded) to the qualifying projects.
-Projects that received these points are identified under note [3] in the Project Priority List in Appendix A. - Additional points will be awarded to the project based on population to the points obtained based on the MHIL: - ✓ one (1) point will be added to the priority obtained by project with the lowest population; and - ✓ subsequently the number will increase by one (1) point and added to the project as they increase in population. - Even though under the BIL-EC funds all projects will receive subsidization, projects identified as Disadvantaged Communities in Appendix A are qualified to receive disadvantaged community subsidy under the regular annual appropriation Program funds, if additional funds are needed to complete the project.
+- The initial range will be established as follows: - > For DW BIL-LSLR, it is exactly 49% or \$14,038,000 for this fiscal year. - For DW BIL-EC, not less than 25% or \$1,910,000 up to 100%, net of set asides taken, or \$7,640,000. - For DW BIL- Gen. Supplemental, it is exactly 49% or \$11,262,650 for this fiscal year. - For DW Base funds, not less than 12% or \$559,320 to no greater than 35% or \$1,631,350, for this fiscal year 2024 funds. - The funds will be distributed among the projects that satisfies the disadvantaged criteria.
+Funds will be distributed starting with the project with the highest priority and until funds or the corresponding percentage are totally assigned. - The priority points under this criterion will be those awarded based on the Median Household Income (MHIL) (i.e.: 30, 15, 5, 0 points awarded) to the qualifying projects.
+Projects that received these points are identified under note [3] in the Project Priority List in Appendix A. - Additional points will be awarded to the project based on population to the points obtained based on the MHIL: - ✓ one (1) point will be added to the priority obtained by project with the lowest population; and - subsequently the number will increase by one (1) point and added to the project as they increase in population. - Even though under the BIL-EC funds all projects will receive subsidization, projects identified as Disadvantaged Communities in Appendix A are qualified to receive disadvantaged community subsidy under the regular annual appropriation Program funds, if additional funds are needed to complete the project.